zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/omit-column-encryption-attribute-during-import/omit-column-encryption-attribute-during-import.md

 ### Prerequisites

 This lab assumes you have:
 - Obtained and signed in to your `workshop-installed` compute instance.
-If not, see the lab called **Obtain a Compute Image with Oracle Database 19c Installed**.

 ## Task 1: Import a table with the `ENCRYPT` attribute

-1. On your compute instance, open a terminal window.
+1. Open a terminal window on the desktop.

 2. Switch to the `$HOME/labs/19cnf` directory.